List of S.W.A.T. (2017 TV series) characters: Victor Tan

 Officer III Victor Tan is a three-year veteran of S.W.A.T., joining after serving with the LAPD Hollywood Division's Vice Squad.
 He is portrayed by David Lim.

 In "Rocket Fuel", it is revealed that he joined the LAPD because of his cousin, who Tan thought was killed in a car accident, but Tan later learned that his cousin had overdosed on PCP.

 He married his long-time girlfriend, Bonnie Lonsdale, but in the season six episode "Lion's Share", Tan learns that she has been cheating on him.
 As a result, their marriage ends; during this time, Tan faces a two-week suspension from S.W.A.T. for getting into a bar fight while drunk.

 His call sign was 25-David before taking Luca's call sign as 22-David following the latter's retirement.

 Jack Mumford

 Sergeant II Jeffrey "Jack" Mumford is another S.W.A.T.
 Team Leader whose team frequently works alongside Hondo's.
 He is portrayed by Peter Onorati.

 He has been divorced three times; in "Payback", he gets engaged again after only a month-long courtship, and they marry soon after.

 In "S.O.S.", he is a S.W.A.T. training instructor alongside Rocker.
 He retired in "Invisible", leaving command of his team to Sgt.
 Rocker.

-His call sign is 50-David.
+His call sign was 50-David.